 Should I Use A Primer If I Have Oily Skin?

 Yes!
 You probably need a primer more than people without oily skin.
 As the day goes on, you’ll notice that the oil on your face will start to soak through your makeup slowly.
 In the best-case scenario, this will give you a dewy look.

-In the worst-case scenario, it’s going to ruin your makeup, make your face look too shiny, or make your makeup cake.
+In the worst-case scenario, it will ruin your makeup, make your face look too shiny, or make your makeup cake.
 Make sure that you use a mattifying primer if you have oily skin.
 Primers help seal the pores a little so that they produce less oil.

 Illuminating Face Primer

 You use an illuminating face primer as you would any other primer.
 Apply it to your face before foundation.
 Illuminating primer helps balance the skin tone, giving you a dewy glow with almost no effort.
 These aren’t recommended for people with oily skin because the combination of oily skin and an illuminating face primer can be too much of a glow.
 These are ideal for anyone with dry skin.

 How To Apply Face Primer